-The following process will be applied for all proposed transactions with a total purchase value of \$200,000 (AUD) or more over the contractual term, including contract extensions.
+In addition to a) above, the following process must also be applied for all proposed transactions with a total purchase value of \$200,000 (AUD) or more over the contractual term, including contract extensions where the contractual term does not include a provision for an extension.
 It may also be applied for lower value transactions, at the discretion of Strategic Procurement.